 Congratulations to section members on their recent publications!
-If you have a new publication to share, email kate.cairns [at] rutgers.edu.
+If you have a new (or older) publication to share, please email Carla Cunha, our Communications Coordinator at firstname.lastname@example.org.

 Nina Bandelj, Frederick F. Wherry, and Viviana A. Zelizer (eds.).
 2017.
 Money Talks: Explaining How Money Really Works.
 Princeton University Press.